billpg/HashBack/README.md

 ```

 #### 400 Response property `AcceptVersions`
 If the response includes this particular property, it is reporting that is doesn't know about that version of this exchange listed in the request.
 The property value will be a JSON array of version strings it does understand.
 If the requesting code understands many versions of this protocol, the Caller should make an initial request with its preferred version.
 If the recipient service doesn't know that version, the response should respond listing all the version is does know about.
-The Caller should finally select the most preferred version of the protocol it does know about from that list and start the initial request again.
+The Caller should finally select its most preferred version of the protocol it does know about from that list and start the initial request again.

 For example:
 ```